light5551/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/44_localization_demo.md

 ## Offline localization

 The offline localization is offline in the meaning that you only get a trajectory of your duckiebots after the experiment is over.
 The process is the following:

 - You record an experiment
-- You process the bag you get to extract apriltag poses and odometry
+- You process the bag you get to extract apriltag poses
-- You run the graph optimizer on this intermediary result and it gives you the trajectory of all duckiebots in yaml files.
+- You run the graph optimizer on this intermediary result and it gives you the trajectory of all duckiebots in `yaml` files.

 ### Recording the experiment